MagnusThome/RejsaRubberTrac/pcb/README.md

 # Mounting a temperature sensor that comes __without__ a daughter board

-As you can see in the component list you can order the temperature sensor separately as a component without the daughter board or buy it mounted on a daughter board.
+As you can see in the component list you can either order the temperature sensor mounted on a daughter board or order it separately as a component without the daughter board.
 It is usually sold on a daughter board from China.
 If you get the version without a daughter board there are two extra components you need to solder on to the board.
 They are of course listed in the component list excel sheet.

-In addition to this you might need to mount the temperature sensor 4mm above the board if you want to use any of the 3D printed cases for this board.
+In addition to this you need to mount the temperature sensor 4mm above the board if you want to use any of the 3D printed cases for this board.
 This is to make sure the 60 degree of field of view isn't hindered by the limited size window on the case.
 Also make sure you turn the sensor so the right pins are inserted in the correct respective mounting holes.
 There is a marking on the board showing a circle with a protrusion that should match a small tab sticking out on the sensor.

+To help mounting the sensor as a separate component without a daugther board at the right height and also completely straight there is a small 3D printable cylinder that you can put between the sensor and the board:

+<a href="../3Dprint/printables/Temperature%20Sensor%20Mounting%20Spacer%203%2C5mm.stl">Spacer for the 60 degree temperature sensor</a>
+<a href="../3Drint/printables/Temperature%20Sensor%20Mounting%20Spacer%2010mm.stl">Spacer for the 120 degree wide temperature sensor</a>

 <img src="images/separate%20temp%20sensor.jpg">